Re-Align/URIAL/README.md

-# URIAL: Untuned LLMs with Restyled In-context Alignment
+# URIAL: Tuning-Free Alignment via In-Context Learning

 > This is part of the Re-Align project by AI2 Mosaic.
 Please find more information on our website: [https://allenai.github.io/re-align/](https://allenai.github.io/re-align/index.html).